AREEJ-IS/Install-ROS-Noetic/README.md

 ## Step 4 : Install ROS-Noetic on Ubuntu 20.04

-1- Open the open terminal from this mark
+1- open terminal from this mark